nielsenjared/nielsenjared.github.io/content/blog/javascript-array-data-structure/index.md

 * Find the duplicate number on a given integer array

-Remove duplicates from an array in place
+* Merge two sorted arrays

-Merge two sorted arrays
+* Sort and arry in place using quicksort

-How is an integer array sorted in place using the quicksort algorithm
+In this tutorial, you learned the array data structure in JavaScript.
+Learning data structures will help you understand how software works and improve your problem-solving skills.